 (Last Updated on : 27/10/2017)

-There are a number of glaciers around Saser Muztagh namely, North and South Shukpa Kunchang Glaciers, the Sakang Glacier, and the Chamshen Glacier.
-The peaks in the Saser Muztagh range are Saser Kangri I at a height of 7,672 meters, Saser Kangri II at a height of 7513 meters and Saser Kangri III at a height of 7495 meters above mean sea level.
-The three peaks have a mountain prominence (it is a measure of vertical separation between mountains) over five hundred meters (1524 feet).
+peak among the all five brothers and is ranked 35th in the world.
+Saser Kangri II at a height of 7513 meters and Saser Kangri III at a height of 7495 meters above the sea level are the two other peaks in this mountain range.
+These three peaks have a mountain prominence (it is a measure of vertical departure between mountains) over 500 meters (1524 feet).

 There is presently a little climbing and investigative actions going on in the Saser Muztagh Mountain Range, with the exception of special invasions by the Indian military

 This article is a stub.
 You can enrich by adding more information to it.
 Send your Write Up to firstname.lastname@example.org